apache/apisix/README.md

   - [Fault Injection](docs/en/latest/plugins/fault-injection.md)
   - [REST Admin API](docs/en/latest/admin-api.md): Using the REST Admin API to control Apache APISIX, which only allows 127.0.0.1 access by default, you can modify the `allow_admin` field in `conf/config.yaml` to specify a list of IPs that are allowed to call the Admin API.
 Also, note that the Admin API uses key auth to verify the identity of the caller. **The `admin_key` field in `conf/config.yaml` needs to be modified before deployment to ensure security**.
   - External Loggers: Export access logs to external log management tools. ([HTTP Logger](docs/en/latest/plugins/http-logger.md), [TCP Logger](docs/en/latest/plugins/tcp-logger.md), [Kafka Logger](docs/en/latest/plugins/kafka-logger.md), [UDP Logger](docs/en/latest/plugins/udp-logger.md))
+  - [Datadog](docs/en/latest/plugins/datadog.md): push custom metrics to the DogStatsD server, comes bundled with [Datadog agent](https://docs.datadoghq.com/agent/), over the UDP protocol.
+DogStatsD basically is an implementation of StatsD protocol which collects the custom metrics for Apache APISIX agent, aggregates it into a single data point and sends it to the configured Datadog server.
   - [Helm charts](https://github.com/apache/apisix-helm-chart)

 - **Highly scalable**